LKummer/break/doc/content/guide/getting-started.md

 # Or if using Yarn:
 $ yarn add --dev @lkummer/break
 ```

+It is recommended to save Break as a development dependency.
+As a Sass
+library, it is only used at build time.

 Note the library is built for Dart Sass and uses the module system.